 The Museum is located in Lippincott Hall 103, in the Mary Amelia Grant Gallery, named after a longtime curator and one of several significant benefactors of the collection during the twentieth century.

 The Department of Classics with curator and director Phil Stinson, Associate Professor of Classics, hope to soon renovate the Museum with the goal of substantially growing and widening its accessibility and audience.
-The museum's new website, designed and created by KU students of Classics, is part of this project.
+The museum's new website, designed and created by KU students, is part of this project.